 The hotel has strived to keep the original architecture and interior intact.
-You will be amazed by the magnificent Jugend style decorations and history that give off the walls of the building.
+You will be amazed by the magnificent Jugend-style decorations and history that give off the walls of the building.

-The cube houses of Rotterdam
+The Cube Houses of Rotterdam

 They are in front of the Markthal.
 They’re a real curiosity.
 That’s 32 cubes in total that are rotated 45 degrees.
 They were built in 1984 by architect Piet Blom.